Skip to main content

 Erin F 1.jpgErin Fraser is a public health veterinarian at the BC Centre for Disease Control.
 She is a graduate of the University of Guelph and has over 20 years of experience as an epidemiologist, public health veterinarian, researcher, and executive director.
 She has ten years of leadership experience co-founding and managing Veterinarians without Borders – Canada.
 She has worked across Canada and internationally with interdisciplinary, multicultural teams to develop programs and projects that address public and animal health issues from zoonotic disease surveillance, prevention, detection, and control, to wildlife health, food security, and factors that affect livelihoods.
 Her current work at the BCCDC includes surveillance of zoonotic diseases and foodborne pathogens, antimicrobial resistance in companion animals, and climate change and tickborne diseases.

 Stefan Iwasawa.jpgStefan Iwasawa is the Project Coordinator for the TCC-3W project at the BCCDC.
 He is also a project coordinator at the Centre for Coastal Health (CCH).
-Along with his many years experince as a project manager He has extensive field sampling experience in the collection of ticks from the environment.
+Along with his many years experience as a project manager He has extensive field sampling experience in the collection of ticks from the environment.
 He also has experience in irrigation and recreational water sampling for FoodNet Canada and retail meat sampling for the Canadian Integrated Program for Antimicrobial Resistance Surveillance (CIPARS).
 He has worked in the field of veterinary epidemiology since 2008.

 morshed - Copy.jpgMuhammad Morshed is a clinical microbiologist and the program head of zoonotic diseases, emerging pathogens and parasitology at the BCCDC Laboratory.
 He is also a clinical professor in the UBC Department of Pathology & Laboratory Medicine.
 Dr Morshed received his PhD from the Yamaguchi University School of Medicine (Japan) in 1994.
 He completed his specialty training at the Research Institute of Tuberculosis in Tokyo and at the College of Natural Resources, University of California (Berkeley).